 public int Size { get; }

-public List<char[,]> Solutions { get; }
+public List<char[,]> Solutions { get; } = new List<char[,]>();

-public int SolutionsCount => Solutions.Count();
+public int SolutionsCount => Solutions.Count;

-public NQueens(int size)
+public NQueens(int size) => Size = size;

 public void SolveNQueens()